2004:

 1919:

 Actor and director Howard Morris is born in New York City.
-He will go on to voice
+He was the original

 1922: